luugiathuy/luugiathuy.github.io/_posts/2012-04-05-glsl-shader-manager-opengl.md

 published: true
 ---

 Nowadays most of OpenGL applications use shaders (programmable pipeline) for rendering effects on graphics hardware instead of old provided functions in OpenGL 1.0 (fixed-function pipeline).
-There are many advantages of using shaders, such as performing arbitrary transformations on vertices and pixels, easily maintaining effect algorithms, etc. In this post I will share with you how I load, link and manage GLSL shaders in my projects.
+There are many advantages of using shaders, such as performing arbitrary transformations on vertices and pixels, easily maintaining effect algorithms, etc. In this post I will share with you how I load, link and manage GLSL shaders in my projects.<!-- more -->

 **Shader class**